ripl3yy/ripleys-script-hub/README.md

 # Ripley's Easy Arch Script (REAS)

 Hello!
 Welcome to my post-install script!
-This is a personal project of mine that I created to help ease the process of getting my Arch install up and going a little quicker.
-This isn't a script to install Arch entirely, but just something that installs my daily programs from pacman and Flatpak, installs and sets up the [Starship](https://starship.rs/) prompt, and downloads all of my wallpapers for me.
+This is a personal project of mine that I created to help ease the process of getting my Arch install up and going a little quicker. **This isn't a script to install Arch entirely**, but just something that installs my daily programs from pacman and Flatpak, installs and sets up the [Starship](https://starship.rs/) prompt, and downloads all of my wallpapers for me.

 I am very new to bash scripting and Linux in general, so if my code is messy, I do apologize!
 I'm still learning and figuring things out!
 But, I can assure you that the script does work as intended!